 It's about applying your values to everything you do, clearly and consistently.

 There are many small firms that have seen real financial benefits as a result of improving their brand.
 Fiona Humberstone, managing director of Flourish Studios, has worked with many one-man-bands and small businesses.
-"For instance, we've just worked with a plumber on his logo," reveals Fiona.
+"For instance, we worked with a plumber on his logo," reveals Fiona.
 "He used it on some new business cards which he distributed in his area and immediately got three new jobs.
 We've also helped a management consultant with her branding.
 We redesigned her proposal document as well as providing a new logo and website.
-As a result, every proposal that she has made this year has been accepted - a 100% success rate."
+As a result, every proposal that she has made that year was accepted - a 100% success rate."

 Mark worked with a company called Exhilaration some years ago that sold experience days out and was run by a husband and wife team that loved sky-diving.
 The business came to a crossroads when it had to develop its online presence.